nikarh/dotfiles-tools/README.md

 - A systemd daemon that sends a dbus signal before suspend and after resume
 - A shell script which monitors resume signal, stops sunshine, docker containers which require a GPU, calls a dbus method consumed by nvidia-uvm-reload, waits for it to complete and restarts sunshine and docker containers
-- A dbus system call handler (nvidia-uvm-reload), which restarts nvidia_uvm kernel module
+- A dbus system call handler (nvidia-uvm-reload), which restarts the nvidia_uvm kernel module

 ### Why so complicated?